Rooney hits back at media following England criticism

 He has been shunted out of his favoured position in the current England set-up with Liverpool striker Daniel Sturridge occupying the sole central striking role.

-He was not lacking in industry against Italy, but often found himself on the margins of the game despite playing a pivotal role in setting up Sturridge for England's equaliser.
+He was not lacking for industry against Italy, but frequently found himself on the margins of the game despite playing a pivotal role in setting up Sturridge for England's equaliser.

-England vice captain Frank Lampard urged the country’s media to drop their "fixation" with the striker.

-"If people start trying to focus on individuals again and again and again, it can become a bit detrimental.
-In the squad, behind closed doors, we’re just trying to win games," Lampard told a news conference.

-England assistant coach and former Manchester United team mate Gary Neville complained of an English obsession with targeting big players.
+England assistant coach and former Manchester United team mate Gary Neville said the current focus on Rooney was part of an English obsession with targetting big players.

 "Our country loves it, creating a drama around one player," Neville said on the BBC.